 - 1. To maintain a high visual presence, particularly in high and moderate risk ports - 2.
 To conduct a comprehensive program of inspections with a particular focus on high risk boats and fish receivers. - 3.
-100% of vessels and FRP operators, with adverse inspection outcomes, are re-inspected within 3 months of the original adverse inspection - 4.
+Ensure that vessels and FRP operators with adverse inspection outcomes are subject to rapid re-inspection - 4.
 To maximise voluntary compliance through the application of innovative compliance approaches and education.